 Not really.
 Disney Springs does host fireworks on the 4th of July, but it’s not a great location for viewing fireworks during the rest of the year.

 On clear nights, you might be able to catch glimpses of the EPCOT or Magic Kingdom fireworks from the tops of parking garages or higher buildings.
-Some nearby hotels offer rooms with a good view for fireworks on their higher floors.
+Some nearby hotels offer rooms with a good view of fireworks on their higher floors.

 Despite this, Disney Springs probably isn’t a great location for fireworks viewing area.

-No matter how you slice it, fireworks are a big part of your day at a Disney Park (excluding Animal Kingdom, of course).
+No matter how you slice it, fireworks are a big part of your day at a Disney park (excluding Animal Kingdom, of course).

-Where do you watch the fireworks from on a Disney vacation?
+Where do you watch the fireworks on a Disney vacation?
 What is your favorite part of Disney magic?
 Let us know in the comments!